cms-l1-dpg/L1MenuRun3/development/L1Menu_Collisions2023_v1_0_0/PrescaleTable/README.md

 process.simGtStage2Digis.AlgorithmTriggersUnprescaled = cms.bool(False)
 process.simGtStage2Digis.PrescaleSet = cms.uint32(3)
 ```

+The main usage of this recipe is the L1 emulation in the context of the preparation of L1Skimmed files for HLT studies (see the [L1PhysicsSkim](https://github.com/sanuvarghese/L1PhysicsSkim) repository for details and instructions).

 **NOTE:** The default PrescaleSet is set to 3.
 This column corresponds to the set of prescales for an instantaneous luminosity 2E+34.
 See below the correspondence between the column identifier and the corresponding instantaneous luminosity scenario under consideration:
 * 0: Emergency (all PS=0)
 * 1: 2.20E+34